Applications to the TBLMF are closed.

 Transformative and Healing Justice

 Black Visions and Nexus Community Partners will contract a community consultation committee of trusted, experienced, and diverse Black community members (including members who are: youth, LGBTQ, artists, community organizers, healers, and elders).
 The committee will review applications and make decisions based on criteria, availability of funds, and with a commitment to centering disproportionately marginalized Black communities.
-Through a consensus decision making model, the committee will decide on applications and grant amounts.
+Through a democratic decision making model, the committee will decide on applications and grant amounts.